scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 This problem was remedied by exporting the commands to a CSV file.
 Then the stored commands on the website were cleared.
-The exp[ortyed CSV file was opened in a text editor and the unneeded commands were selected and deleted.
+The exported CSV file was opened in a text editor and the unneeded commands were selected and deleted.
 In this case, that left about 7,000 commands.
 The web page with the command library displayed could then be easily scrolled.
 The practical size limit of the library is between 7,000 and 19,000 commands.